Nonequilibrium steady-state Kubo formula: equality of transport coefficients: Introduction

-{\em \bf Introduction.--} Transport of conserved quantities is one of the simplest manifestations of nonequilibrium physics.
-Depending on the dynamics the transport may range from ballistic (zero bulk resistance) to diffusive (finite resistance per length), over to localization (infinite resistance), or, in principle, anything in-between these extremes, usually dubbed the anomalous transport.
-Our experience tells us that in general transport is diffusive and described by a phenomenological Fourier law~\cite{Fourier}, however, starting from a microscopic Hamiltonian showing that is anything but simple.
-In particular, in one-dimensional systems transport is often not diffusive -- there can be strong effects due to dimensionalty as well as integrability that typically causes ballistic transport.
-Understanding transport in one-dimensional systems of interacting particles has a long history, going back to the celebrated Fermi-Pasta-Ulam-Tsingou numerical experiment~\cite{FPUT,PT}, and even today it is still very much an open problem~\cite{Joel00,Buchanan05}.
+Transport of conserved quantities is one of the simplest manifestations of nonequilibrium physics.
+Depending on the dynamics transport may range from ballistic (zero bulk resistance) to diffusive (finite resistance per length), over to localization (infinite resistance), or, in principle, anything in-between these extremes, usually dubbed anomalous transport.
+Our experience tells us that in general transport is diffusive and described by a phenomenological Fourier's law~\cite{Fourier} (or analogous Fick's, Ohm's, etc., law for other conserved quantities), however, starting from a microscopic Hamiltonian showing that is anything but simple.
+In particular, in one-dimensional systems transport is often not diffusive -- there can be strong effects due to low dimensionality as well as integrability that typically causes ballistic transport.
+Understanding transport in one-dimensional systems of interacting particles has a long history, going back to the celebrated Fermi-Pasta-Ulam-Tsingou numerical experiment~\cite{FPUT,PT}, and even today it is still very much an open problem of high interest~\cite{Joel00,Buchanan05}.